-Estimated Capital Needs - The Board implemented a major capital plan which is the new high school during 2016.
+Estimated Capital Needs - The Board has been working on a major capital plan which is the new Athens Elementary.
 The project will be funded by the bond money received from the sale of warrants.
+Athens Middle School had some upgrades done on their cafeteria and bathrooms.
+For information on the Capital Plan, visit the system website at www.acs-k12.org.